The Education and Training Department is dedicated to supporting the goals of Grady Emergency Medical Services:

 The New Employee Orientation (NEO) Program consists of a six week program.

 To support the Operations Division and increase employee retention, Grady EMS offers education programs for EMT, AEMT, and Paramedic.
 Fulltime EMS employees are eligible to receive tuition scholarships to attend our Paramedic program.
-Our EMS Education program submitted their CoAEMSP self-study and completed the site visit in November 2014.

 This program supports our Specialty Transport division which provides interfacility transport BLS, ALS, and Critical Care Transport (CCT ) services.
 This program is designed to provide education, training and skill validation to paramedics assigned to CCT units.
 These units transfer patients requiring ventilator support, and medication infusions to long-term and acute care centers.
 The program prepares medics to obtain nationally recognized certifications in CCT.